-As a result, the bank's adjusted cost-to-income ratio deteriorated to 56.7% in H1 2018 from 51.2% in H1 2017 and to be compared to a target range of 50-52% in 2020.
+Operating expenses were relatively stable at €609 million (+1%) as the positive effects of the efficiency measures taken by the bank were offset by higher regulatory levies and expenses on regulatory and compliance projects.
+Given the drop in the bank's income, the adjusted cost-to-income ratio2 deteriorated to 58.7% (54.5% for 2017), compared to a target range of 50-52% in 2020.
 A key challenge for de Volksbank is to preserve its profitability by broadening its customer base and by improving its cost-efficiency.
-We expect the low interest rate environment to continue to exert pressure on the bank's income, however de Volksbank should continue to benefit from the positive prospects for the Dutch mortgage market in the coming years (rising house prices and low unemployment will continue to benefit to the bank's credit cost.
+Nonetheless, we expect the low interest rate environment to continue to exert pressure on the bank's income.

 The bank's profitability is reflected in a score of ba1, in line with the macro-adjusted score, resulting from its return-on-assets of 0.48% in H1 2018.
-The macro-adjusted score was down two notches from 2017 when return-on-assets was 0.55%.
+The macro-adjusted score is two notches lower than in 2017 when return-on-assets was 0.55%.